“I’m a time-travelling Viking with sixteen children in three different time eras, with a mortgage.”

 “Nah, I can beat that, being a dragon-taming half-demon who’s allergic to my vampire bride who eats my dragons.”

-“You are?” asked the time traveling virile Viking to the fifth man sitting in the circle of a half dozen chairs where one remained empty.
+“You are?”
+Asked the time travelling virile Viking to the fifth man sitting in the circle of a half dozen chairs where one remained empty.

 “Um…” The new guy hesitated, eyes flicking around the room as he tugged at his too-tight cheap tie.
 “I’m an insurance salesman, from, um, Croydon.
 Is this the beating imposter syndrome group?”